sergiodxa/sergiodxa.com/content/tutorials/access-loaders-data-in-remix.md

 }
 ```

-While not totally safe because we're depending on the parent route to always be the same, it's unlikely that we will change the parent route, and if we do, we will also change the child route code.
+While not totally safe because we're depending on the parent route to always be the same, it's unlikely that we will change the parent route.
+And if we do, we will also change the child route code.

-## Parent Routes accessing Child Routes
+## Parent Routes Accessing Child Routes

-Remix allows you to access the child route data from the parent route, here we can't use a custom context or the Outlet context, but we can still use `useRouteLoaderData` and `useMatches`.
+Remix allows you to access the child route data from the parent route.
+Here we can't use a custom context or the Outlet context, but we can still use `useRouteLoaderData` and `useMatches`.

-So the first instinct would be to just reach `useRouteLoaderData` and call it a day, but this is not totally safe, because we don't know which child route will be rendered, what happens if we run this:
+So the first instinct would be to just use `useRouteLoaderData` and call it a day, but this is not totally safe.
+Because we don't know which child route will be rendered, what happens if we run this:

 ```ts
 useRouteLoaderData<typeof dashboardUserLoader>("routes/dashboard.user");
 ```

 But we're rendering `routes/dashboard.articles`?
-We will get an `undefined` value on runtime.
+We will get an `undefined` value at runtime.
 So now we need to add `| undefined` to our generic.

 And what happens if we want to access the loader data of whatever child is rendered?
-If we use `useRouteLoaderData` we will have to add one call per child route.
+If we use `useRouteLoaderData`, we will have to add one call per child route.

-Instead we can use `useMatches` and find the child route that matches our pattern, this way we can get the loader data of whatever child is rendered.
+Instead, we can use `useMatches` and find the child route that matches our pattern.
+This way, we can get the loader data of whatever child is rendered.

 ```ts
 // app/routes/dashboard.tsx